How The National Debt & Surging Benefits Will Transform Retirement Planning

 The full impact on the size of the debt can be seen in Exhibit AB21.
 The national debt now doubles to over $40 trillion (in nominal dollars) by 2033, and doubles again to over $80 trillion by 2044.
 It also grows increasingly unaffordable relative to the yellow line of the size of the national economy.

-Including The Coming Surge In Benefits By Itself (Scenario AC)
+Stage Two Analysis - Isolating The Coming Surge In Benefits (Scenario AC)

 Now, whether the national debt had doubled or not - we have known for decades that major financial challenges were on the way.
 What scenario AC examines is what would have happened if the national debt had not doubled - but we did have to pay for a surge in retirement benefits as the Boomers aged.